makersacademy/airport_challenge/README.md

 ```

-This programs have 3 classes:
+This program has 3 classes:

 1. Airport